Why Bees Kill their Queen

 The Colony Without a Queen is in Peril

 Queen replacement is a dangerous time for the bee colony.
-A hive without a queen will fail.
+A queenless hive will fail.
 Older workers begin to die off over the next month or so.
 With no new adults emerging, colony population plummets.

 The weak hive may fall prey to robber bees from other hives.
 Pests such as wax moths and Small Hive Beetles also take down small colonies.

-It is the responsibility of a beekeeper to manage beehives in a productive and healthy manner.
+It is the responsibility of a beekeeper to manage beehives correctly.
 Yet, mistakes happen.
-It is not rare for a beekeeper to mistakenly kill the queen.
-Now what?
+It is not rare for a beekeeper to mistakenly kill the queen or damage her.

 Colonies Kill Queens to Improve Their Status